martechery/mcp-google-ads-ts/README.md

 }
 ```

-Retrieves performance metrics and reports for campaigns, ad groups, ads, and keywords.
+Retrieves performance metrics and reports for campaigns, ad groups, ads, and keywords with flexible filtering and segmentation.

 ### 5. `gaql_help` - Google Ads Query Language reference